roman-burdeiniy/books-store/README.md

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)